kanso/kanso/docs/guides/adding_pretty_links.md

-# Adding search engine friendly links.
+# Adding pretty links.

 In the getting started guide the links use the doc_id for reference.
 This can be improved by using a readable link.
 Since this is also used in bookmarks and by search engines, that can improve the site experience.
-For this we need to change the type a bit, add a view, a list and change the blogposts template.
+For this you need to change the type a bit, add a view, a list and change the rewrites and the blogposts template.

 ## Change the blogpost type

-First we need to add a slug to the blogpost type.
+First you need to add a slug to the blogpost type.

 <pre><code class="javascript">exports.blogpost = new Type('blogpost', {
     permissions: {